 Claim: “Felicitation of Tokyo Olympics Silver Medallist Saikhom Mirabai Chanu.
 26th July, 2021.
 Thank you Modi ji, for Mirabai Chanu’s medal win”.

-Conclusion: The claim conveying the idea that Modiji was behind athletes getting medals is doctored and totally false.
+Conclusion: The claim conveying the idea that Modiji was behind athletes getting medals is doctored.